CannerCMS/docs.canner.io/docs/api-schema.md

 **Data**

-The data of toOne relationship will be a `string`, for examples, the data of the schema about will be:
+The data of toOne relationship will be a `string`, for examples, the data of the schema will like below:

 ```
 {
   posts: [{
     id: 'postId1',
-    author: 'userId1' // this is the relation field
+    author: 'userId1' // this is the relation field, to users's id 'userId1'
   }],
   users: [{
     id: 'userId1',